 You are looking for “inquiries” into your credit.
-Many people have reported a “soft inquiry” from IDES.
+Many people have reported a “soft inquiry” from a state unemployment bureau.
 Typically they then receive one of those fraudulent debit cards.
-Read my previous column on IDES and Identity Theft and make sure you do NOT ACTIVATE any debit card.
+Make sure you do NOT ACTIVATE any debit card.

 AND, if you see an inquiry from the SBA (Small Business Administration) contact them immediately.
 I have heard from several people that small business loans were taken out in their name — and they had no idea!
 Contact the SBA inspector’s office at (800) 767-0385.